-To replace the geometry of a feature, click Replace Geometry , select the feature, and draw the new feature over the existing feature with tools on the construction toolbar.
-The attribute values remain unchanged.
+To replace the geometry of a feature with new geometry, click Replace Geometry , select the feature, and draw the new feature over the existing feature with tools on the construction toolbar.

 - On the Edit tab in the Features group, click Modify .

-- Expand the Reshape category and click Replace Geometry .
+- Expand Reshape and click Replace Geometry .

 The tool opens in the pane.

-The feature is highlighted in the map and the construction toolbar opens.
-By default, it displays at the bottom of the active map.
+The selection appears as a list in the pane, and the construction toolbar appears at the bottom of the map.

-- On the Edit tab in the Snapping group, click Snapping and enable your snapping preferences.
+- On the Edit tab in the Snapping group, enable your snapping preferences.

-- Create the new geometry using the tools on the construction toolbar.
+- Create the new feature geometry using the tools on the construction toolbar.

-- When you finish creating the new geometry, right-click and click Finish or press the F2 key.
+- To apply your changes, right-click and click Finish or press the F2 key.

-The original geometry is deleted and replaced with the new geometry.
+The original feature geometry is replaced with the new geometry.